watheia/magenta-wallaby/content/pages/index.md

     type: section_hero
     title: Watheia Labs
     content: >
-      ##### Watheia Labs, LLC is a creative agency offering engineering and
+      ##### Watheia Labs, LLC is a creative agency offering software engineering
-      digital design services in the Greater Northwest.
+      and digital design services in the Greater Northwest.
 We've successfully built flagship products for 5 new startups or business units.
 Will yours be the next?
     actions:
       - label: Contact sales
         url: /contact